Union County Jail

 Can I Use My Computer or Phone to Have a Remote Video Visit with an Inmate in the Union County Jail?

-Union County Jail uses the services of Visitel for their Remote Video Visitation between inmates and their friends and family members.
+Union County Jail uses CIDNET for Remote Video Visitation between inmates and their friends and family.

 We’ve compiled a list of Frequently Asked Questions and Answers for everything you need to know about Union County Jail’s Video Remote Visitation Policies, Rules and Guidelines.
 If you still have questions after reviewing these FAQs, call 541-963-1020 for further assistance.